 - Blue Ox (bluegrass) Music Festival: June 14-16, 2018

 - 4th of July at Carson park : July 4, 2018 Baseball game and fireworks

 Getting To Eau Claire, Wisconsin

 Eau Claire is located 96 miles east of Minneapolis-st Paul International Airport on the I-94.
 For more information, check out Visit Eau Claire website.

 Note: Travel Wisconsin provided complimentary airfare, accommodations, activities, and dining for the purposes of this article.

 Karen Ung is married to her backpacking sweetheart and is a mother and lover of maps, mountains, and mochas.
-With her Geography degree and experience leading hikes and backpacking trips in the Rockies, she is full of ideas on where to go and what to do.
 The mission of her blog, Play Outside Guide, is to provide “everything families need to know to get outside and have fun.”